 Necchi (a bar owner), Perozzi (a journalist), Melandri (an architect) and Mascetti (a broken nobleman) live in Florence.
 They have been friends since their youngest years and spend every ...
 See full summary »

 Two gay men living in St. Tropez have their lives turned upside down when the son of one of the men announces he is getting married.
-They try conceal their lifestyle and their ownership of the transvestite club downstairs when the fiancée and her parents come for dinner.
+They try conceal their lifestyle and their ownership of the drag club downstairs when the fiancée and her parents come for dinner.
 Written by

 Elisabeth Freeman <firstname.lastname@example.org>